jahilldev/minimal-analytics/packages/ga4/README.md

 function track(props?: IProps);
 ```

-To call `track` without a tracking ID, it must be defined on the window via `gaTrackingId`, e.g:
+To call `track` without a tracking ID, it must be defined on the window via `trackingId`, e.g:

 ```html
 <script>